 Continue following the Stoneymollan Road uphill where after 600 metres you pass through a gate.
 The route now becomes a rough track which you follow uphill for a kilometre or so before passing through another gate into a forestry plantation.

 After 450 metres a waymarker indicates a right turn at the crossroads.
 Follow the forestry road 800 metres to the Darleith Muir T junction at GR 352822.

-Taking the Camis Eskan route, a gate is reached in a little under 200m.
-Through the gate the new path descends towards Helensburgh through the Camis Eskan forestry plantation and soon gives grand views over the town, the Firth of Clyde and Glen Fruin.
-Continue down the path until you cross a new forestry road near Northfield Wood at grid ref 332821.
+Taking the Camis Eskan route, a fence opening is reached in a little under 200m.
+A path descends towards Helensburgh through the Camis Eskan forestry plantation and soon gives grand views over the town, the Firth of Clyde and Glen Fruin.
+Continue down the path until you cross a forestry road near Northfield Wood at grid ref 332821.
 A sign here points the way down the attractive Red Burn trail which leads down through Quarry Wood to a forestry road where a left turn takes you through a disused sheep fank.